brodia10/astrowind/README.md

-### Bloom CMS: Readme Update
+### Bloom: Readme Update

 ---

-## Bloom CMS: The Ultimate Dev-First Multi-Tenant CMS with Superior User Experience
+## Bloom: The Ultimate Dev-First Multi-Tenant CMS with Superior User Experience

 Bloom represents the pinnacle of content management and development solutions, integrating Payload CMS and Astro.js for unmatched simplicity, elegance, and power.
 Targeting a market ripe for innovation, Bloom stands out as a compelling alternative to traditional systems like WordPress, providing a unique, developer-first experience that's both intuitive and powerful.